Table of contents

 - Eliminate the risk of e-mail collisions caused by “blind spots”.

-- Leverage templates to respond to respond to frequently asked customer queries.
+- Leverage templates to respond to frequently asked customer queries.

 - Flag priority mails as soon as they hit your Google.